-The Taxpayer's tax return for the year 2012 requesting a refund was filed with the Division on either April 23 or 28, 2015.
-On or about June 30, 2015, the Division issued a letter to the Taxpayer denying his request for a refund and the Taxpayer requested a hearing.
-See Division's Exhibits A (2012 return) and C (denial letter and request for hearing).
+The Taxpayers' tax return for the year 2013 requesting a refund was filed with the Division on January 27, 2017.
+On or about October 19, 2017, the Division issued a letter to the Taxpayers denying their request for a refund and the Taxpayers requested a hearing.
+See Division's Exhibits A (2013 return); E (October 19, 2017 denial letter); and F (hearing request).

-Principal Revenue Agent, testified on behalf of the Division.
-He testified that he reviewed the Taxpayer's filing for the 2012 tax year and based on the date stamp of the return, the return was either received by the Division on April 23 or 28, 2015.
-He testified that the Taxpayer's request for a refund was not allowed because it was deemed to be out of time pursuant to R.I.
-Gen. Laws § 44-30-87 since the request did not fall under either the two (2) or three (3) year period contained in the statute.
+Chief Revenue Agent, testified on behalf of the Division.
+He testified that he reviewed the Taxpayers' filing for the 2013 tax year and based on the date stamp of the return, the return was received by the Division on January 27, 2017.
+He testified that the Taxpayers' request for a refund was not allowed because it was deemed to be out of time pursuant to R.I.
+Gen. Laws \S 44-30-87 since the request did not fall under either the two (2) or three (3) year period contained in the statute.
+He testified that while the Taxpayers had filed for an extension of time to file their return, the filing of an extension does not affect the time provided to request a refund.